After a Sexual Assault

 - Your health is important.
 Consider seeking an evidentiary exam at the hospital.

 - Every hospital in Ramsey County has a nurse who is trained to provide evidentiary exams.
-SOS partners with Regions Hospital to provide care in the emergency room.
+SOS partners with Regions, St. Joseph's, St. John's and United hospitals to provide care in the emergency room.

 - If you have an exam, this does NOT mean you must report the assault to the police.